Ohio Light Opera

-Description of the company
+Description

 The Ohio Light Opera was founded as a cultural and educational endeavor at the College of Wooster in 1979 and has been owned and operated since its inception by the College of Wooster.
 It grew out of the Kent State Light Opera, which was founded by James Stuart, formerly of the American Savoyards.
 When the Kent group ended, it was soon transferred to Wooster, with Stuart continuing as its guiding force.
 The company performs the entire Gilbert and Sullivan repertoire, as well as rarely performed American, British, and continental operettas, Edwardian musical comedies and other musical theatre, mostly of the late 19th and early 20th centuries.
 Educationally, the company offers young, talented vocalists and instrumentalists the opportunity to perform in a professional setting.

 In 2008, the company's 30th season, Ohio Light Opera presented its 100th production.
 The company's performing season usually starts in mid-June and ends in mid-August.
 It generally performs seven or eight different works in repertory in the course of a nine-week season that attracts approximately 22,000 patrons annually.
 Performances take place in the Freedlander Theatre on the College of Wooster's campus in Wooster, Ohio.

 Richard Morris of The Schubert Institute (UK) reported on the company's production of Das Dreimäderlhaus in 2002 as follows: